Chris Pitelis calls for a re-imagining of business education and business schools so they can help build a better and brighter future.

 Not surprisingly, many a commentator, including numerous documentaries and dramatisations of the crisis, questioned the role and legitimacy of business education.
 With business schools depending more than others on business engagement, executive education/ consulting and business-related research, and the emergent conflict of interest is not too hard to see.
 It is hard to be critical of your funder even at the most basic personal level.

-Arguably, inter-disciplinarily works best when each participant is an expert in his or her discipline and learns from each other — not when everyone is a jack-of-all trades and knows a little about everything.
-While there is need for the rare neo-renaissance multi-expert individual and for “communication facilitators”, more often than not reality and expanding knowledge calls for specialisation, division of labour and co-operation.
+Arguably, inter-disciplinarily works best when each participant is an expert in his or her discipline and learns from each other — not when everyone is a jack-of-all-trades and knows a little about everything.
+While there is a need for the rare neo-renaissance multi-expert individual and for “communication facilitators”, more often than not reality and expanding knowledge calls for specialisation, division of labour and co-operation.

 I will close with a call to bring back the good old book.
 In my area (strategic international business and organisation) virtually most key ideas emanated from a handful of classic books on economics by Joe Bain, Edith Penrose, Cyert and March, Nelson and Winter, Oliver Williamson and Stephen Hymer.